alexibro/CodeChallenge/README.md

 ### CI

-A connection between Travis and Github could not be established for maintenance.
-The Travis file has been included, which passes the tests, creates the images of both microservices and uploads them to the Docker Hub.
+The Travis file has been included, which passes the tests, builds the images of both microservices (and uploads them to the Docker Hub).

 ## Deployment: